GoogleCloudPlatform/cloud-opensource-java/gradle-plugin/README.md

 This Gradle project depends on the `dependencies` module through the Maven local repository.

 ```
-# At the root of the cloud-opensource-java project, first install the Maven projects to Maven local
+# At the root of the cloud-opensource-java project, first install the Maven projects to the local
-# repository.
+# Maven repository
 $ mvn install
 ...
 # Then build this Gradle project